zx80/flask-simple-auth/README.md

 - does care about performance by providing an automatic and relevant caching mechanism to expensive authentication and authorization checks, including relying on external stores such as *redis*.
-- provides simple hooks to extend features, such as adding an password strength checker or a password alternate verifier.
+- provides simple hooks to extend features, such as adding a password strength checker or a password alternate verifier.
 - is much smaller (about 1/10th, ignoring dependencies), so probably it does less things!